tagspaces/documentation/docs/folders.md

 Every folder can have its own default perspective, which can be selected in the folder properties area.

 <CenteredImage
-    caption="Folder description"
+    caption="Changing the default perspective for a folder" src="/media/entrydetails/folder-default-perspective.avif"
-    src="/media/entrydetails/folder-default-perspective.avif"
+    maxWidth={650}
     showCaption
   />

-Once you choose a perspective, every time you open this folder, it will open with the selected perspective.
+Once you choose a perspective, every time you open this folder, it should open with the selected perspective.

 ## Folder Background